AmoebaThree/pfd-driver/README.md

 * \<pfd.output.[0:7].status> "output.[0:7].on"
   * The output at index [0:7] has been turned on
+  * Triggered on a state change, or when a status is requested
 * \<pfd.output.[0:7].status> "output.[0:7].off"
   * The output at index [0:7] has been turned off
+  * Triggered on a state change, or when a status is requested